 01. POLICY STATEMENTS

-01.01 This UPPS establishes responsibility and policy regarding the payment to a nonresident alien (NRA) contractor or business entity for services performed within the United States.
+01.01 This document establishes responsibility and policy regarding the payment to a nonresident alien (NRA) contractor or business entity for services performed within the United States.

-01.02 This UPPS also ensures that policy conforms to U.S. Internal Revenue Code and meets “Eligibility for Payment Rules” set by the U.S. Citizenship and Immigration Services.
+01.02 This document also ensures that policy conforms to the United States Internal Revenue Code (IRC) and meets “Eligibility for Payment Rules” set by the United States Citizenship and Immigration Services.

-02.01 A taxpayer identification number (TIN) is one of the following: a social security number, individual taxpayer identification number (ITIN), or an employer identification number.
+02.01 A taxpayer identification number (TIN) is one of the following: a social security number, individual taxpayer identification number, or an employer identification number.

 02.03 A nonresident alien contractor does not have